 A contact agreement, also known as an open adoption agreement, is a document that details the extent and type(s) of contact the biological parents will have with a child after the adoption is complete.
-It is important to have a contact agreement in order to ensure that the birth parents and the adoptive parents have a firm grasp on the future of the relationship.
+It is important to have a contact agreement to ensure that the birth parents and the adoptive parents have a firm grasp on the future of the relationship.

 Why Do You Need a Contact Agreement?

 Families may think that they simply need to talk about their wants and needs.
 They realize that an open adoption means the birth parents can have future contact, though the specifics of that contact can mean different things to different people.
 For example, a birth mother may wish to have monthly visits and spend holidays with the child.
 The adoptive parents may prefer less in-person contact.